Sylius/Sylius/docs/plugins/plugin-development-guide/naming.rst

 .. important::

     You **don't** have to remove all these files mentioned above.
 They can be adapted to suit your plugin functionality.
-However, as they provide a default, dummy features only for the presentation reasons, it's just easier to delete them and implement new ones by your own.
+However, as they provide a default, dummy features only for the presentation reasons, it's just easier to delete them and implement new ones on your own.